LoicViennois/Express-Boilerplate/README.md

 - Build for production with tsc
 - Tests with Jest
 - Config for tslint
+- Changelog generation with standard-version
-- Deployment as services for both Windows and Linux
+- Deployment with Docker